nodejs/nodejs.org/pages/en/learn/modules/publishing-node-api-modules.md

 > reason for this is that the tag refers to exactly one version.
 So, if the
 > package maintainer chooses to tag a later version of the package using the
 > same tag, `npm update` will receive the later version.
 This should be acceptable
-> given the currently experimental nature of Node-API.
-To depend on an Node-API-enabled
 > version other than the latest published, the `package.json` dependency will
 > have to refer to the exact version like the following: